Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study

-The remainder of this paper is organized as follows: Section \ref{problem_back} discusses the parameters that are critical to modeling an EV load profile.
+The rest of the paper is organized as follows: Section \ref{problem_back} discusses the parameters that are critical to modeling an EV load profile.
 Section \ref{prop_formula} gives a detailed description of the developed optimization models.
-Section \ref{ImpProc} presents the proposed end-to-end algorithm for assessing all transformers within a given distribution system.
+Section \ref{ImpProc} presents the proposed end-to-end framework for assessing all transformers within a given distribution system.
 Section \ref{Results} showcases the effectiveness of the proposed method and discusses insights derived from the results.
 The conclusions are provided in Section \ref{Conclusion}.